top of page

 If you’re buying a home, get a thorough inspection—ideally from someone experienced with older homes.

 If you already own your home?
-Get one anyway before starting major work.
+Get a home inspection before starting major work.

 The results will tell you: